 The Attorney General and the Idaho State Tax Commission prevailed in their lawsuit before the District Court and obtained a permanent injunction against the company, prohibiting it from selling cigarettes in Idaho that are not listed on the Idaho Directory.
+The Court also imposed a civil penalty of \$214,000.

 Native Wholesale Supply appealed the case to the Idaho Supreme Court.
-On October 15, 2013, the Idaho Supreme Court upheld the district court's order prohibiting Native Wholesale from selling cigarettes not on the Idaho Directory.
+On October 15, 2013, the Idaho Supreme Court upheld the district court's order prohibiting Native Wholesale Supply from selling cigarettes not on the Idaho Directory.
+Native Wholesale Supply appealed to the United States Supreme Court, which denied review on June 19, 2014.